telerik/xaml-docs/controls/radrichtextbox/import-export/Pdf/pdfformatprovider.md

 The code snippet in __Example 1__ shows how to create a __PdfFormatProvider__ instance and use it to export the document to PDF.

->The PdfFormatProvider class of RadRichTextBox is located in the **Telerik.Windows.Documents.Flow.FormatProviders.Pdf.Export namespace**.
+>The PdfFormatProvider class of RadRichTextBox is located in the **Telerik.Windows.Documents.FormatProviders.Pdf namespace**.

 #### __[C#] Example 1: Export to PDF file__
 {{region cs-radrichtextbox-import-export-pdf-pdfformatprovider_0}}